PhonologicalCorpusTools/CorpusTools/docs/source/citing_pct.rst

 If you need to cite a more traditional academic source rather than the software itself, please use:

-Mackie, Scott, Kathleen Currie Hall, Blake Allen, Michael McAuliffe, Michael Fry.
-(2014).
-Phonological CorpusTools: A free, open-source tool for phonological analysis.
-Presented at the 14th Conference for Laboratory Phonology, Tokyo, Japan.
+Hall, Kathleen Currie, J. Scott Mackie, and Roger Yu-Hsiang Lo.
+(2019).
+Phonological CorpusTools: Software for doing phonological analysis on transcribed corpora.
+International Journal of Corpus Linguistics 24(4).
+522-535. https://doi.org/10.1075/ijcl.18009.hal

 If you are using the IPHOD corpus as distributed with PCT, please also be sure to cite: